greencatsoft/scalajs-angular/README.md

 case class User(id : String, name : String, email : String, friends : Array[String])
 ```

+To see an example of how such unpickling can be done, see [the TaskService from the TodoMVC sample](https://github.com/greencatsoft/scalajs-angular-todomvc/blob/master/scalajs/src/main/scala/todomvc/example/TaskService.scala)

 Normally, you'll need to retrieve some data from the server with the ```http``` service, and
 make it available to the HTML template by assigning it to a property of the ```$scope```.